Coronavirus (COVID-19) Pandemic: What to Do if Your Child Is Sick

 How Do Doctors Test People for Coronavirus (COVID-19)?

-To test someone for coronavirus, doctors put a long Q-tip (a swab) into the nose or mouth, then send it to a lab.
+To test someone for coronavirus, doctors put a Q-tip (a swab) into the nose or mouth, then send it to a lab.
 If the person coughs up mucus, doctors might send that for testing too.
+They also can test a sample of saliva (spit).
 Some areas offer drive-thru testing, which lets people stay in their car during the test.
+At some testing sites, people can swab themselves following directions from the health care team.
+People also can order special kits to do the test at home.

 If you think your child has symptoms of COVID-19, call your doctor or local health department.
 They will give you the most up-to-date information on testing.